lorenzo-cavazzi/bblab/docs/source/modules.rst

 Api
 ===

-Here you can explor the library APIs.
+Here you can explore the library APIs.
 Currently all the functions are in the bblab.image.processing module